wallyruan/Wallace_BlueStampPortfolio/index.md

     // Play the WAV file from the SD card tmrpcm.play("perfect.wav");
     while (tmrpcm.isPlaying()) {
-      // Wait for the WAV file to finish playing
+      // Wait for WAV file to finish playing
     }
   }
 }